urcsc170/2018-fall-csc170/lab13-javascript-basics/instructions.md

 ```

 - Delete the rest of the content on the page: the ARTICLE, ASIDE, and FOOTER
-  - Delete not only the contents of those elements, but the elements themselves.
+  - Delete not only the contents of those elements, but the elements themselves too.

 From an appearance standpoint, you should have something that looks like this: